cawilson1/EN650.601/assignment2/module1/README.md

 sudo chmod 777 /etc/hosts
 ```

-and edit it so that the server name "jhuws.edu" is mapped to the IP addresses.
+and edit it so that the server name "cofcws.edu" is mapped to the IP addresses.

 ```sh
 127.0.0.1       localhost loghost localhost.pkileo.ch-geni-net.geni.it.cornell.edu